 You should be aware of how different knives are designed and how they function so that you can avoid injury.
-Stamped blade vs. forged knives, chef knife vs. santoku knife, full tang vs. partial - they all impact the safety and function of the blade.
+Stamped blade vs. forged knives, classic chef knife vs. santoku knife, full tang vs. partial - they all impact the safety and function of the blade.
 It especially applies to the santoku knife.

 What Brand of Knives Do Professional Chefs Prefer?

 Let's start by saying that there is no single answer to this question.
 Every professional chef has their own favorite professional knife brand, and that favorite may change depending on if you are talking about their boning knife, utility knife, or paring knife.